“as a matter of fairness, that your abundance at the present time should supply their need” (2Cor 8v14)

 With so few people in gainful employment many assemblies in Zambia struggle to maintain their facilities.
 In the past SHAREAfrica Zambia has helped to build structures as well as provide funds for Bibles, Hymnbooks, and Gospel Outreach.
 We have also delivered humanitarian aid during times of famine, especially to the elderly who rely on friends and family to provide food.

 Orphan Programme Software: The new system is now live.
 Records are being checked and updated.
 New children are being added to the system for new sponsors.
-The on-line sponsorship feature is still under development and should be available soon.
-For those who use the system to check on sponsored children, please bear with us for a few weeks till we correct teething problems.
+The on-line sponsorship feature is also live; new children can be sponsored by following the links on this site.
+For those who use the system to check on sponsored children, there are instructions on the site on how to reset you password.
+If you have any problems please contact us at firstname.lastname@example.org

 Sponsorship for Farmers: Our Farming Programme has proved very beneficial to farmers and their families.
 Not only has it brought about improved diets for families but has enabled farmers to pay school fees, repair houses and buy oxen.
-We therefore, want to expand the programme to accommodate many more assembly believers who have been asking to join the scheme.
-However, we cannot do this without dedicated funding.
-We have therefore developed a Farmer Support system, similar to the Orphan Support system, where people can select a family and donate a monthly amount towards their support.
-The system should be ready sometime in May.
+We therefore, want to expand the programme to accommodate many more believers who have been asking to join the scheme.
+To help fund the programme we have developed a Farmer Support system, similar to the Orphan Support system, where people can select a family and donate a monthly amount towards their support.
+You can do this by following the links on this site.
+The system will be administered by Mwewa Mwindula who is located in Chipata and who is responsible for the farming programmes.